spiffe/helm-charts/project/overview.md

 # Project Overview

-The spire/helm-chart effort intends to deliver a set of helm charts to support SPIRE deployments in Kubernetes to widest possible audience of users.
+The spire/helm-chart effort intends to deliver a set of helm charts to support SPIRE deployments in Kubernetes to the widest possible audience of users.

 ## Mission and Scope